 Charity scams often pop up during this time of year as scammers attempt to take advantage of the holiday spirit.
 A charity scam is when a thief poses as a real charity or makes up the name of a charity that sounds real to get money from you.

 For all of these reasons, we created a new about protecting yourself from fake charity scams.
 The placemat is part of a series of consumer education placemats that meal service providers deliver to homebound seniors and senior meal sites.
 The placemats are free to download or order in bulk.
-To accompany the placemats, we created a brief that practitioners can use to prevent, recognize, and report incidences of fake charity scams.

 Here are a few tips to protect your money from fraudsters who come up with bogus charities this holiday season.